 Most students take the core neurology clerkship in their 3rd year, with the exception of LIC students.
-The clerkship focuses on adult-learning models, included self-directed study and active learning (no death by powerpoint!).
+The clerkship focuses on adult-learning models, included self-directed study and active learning.
 Some highlights include:

 - Faculty coaching and feedback on Neurologic note-writing and examination skills

 - Access to “Brain Pods” videos - recorded and bookmarked faculty discussions about important neurologic topics available on YouTube

 Work with Department faculty, or at our affiliated sites, to create a research project.

 Spend two weeks in the Fairview Chisago Lakes Sleep center.
 This excellent community-based experience in sleep disorders gives students exposure to children and adults with a broad range of disorders.

 NEUR 7520 - Child Neurology

 Spend 4 weeks working with our pediatric neurologists at Masonic Children’s hospital and in the Discovery clinic

 NEUR 7565 - Subspecialty Elective